 Job Placement Assistance

 Placement assistance is a privilege of any graduate who requests it and who follows CHAC guidelines.
-The Career Services department has experienced and dedicated staff to provide graduates with job placement assistance.
-Placement assistance is available to all students who successfully complete the requirements for graduation in their respective program but may be denied to a student/graduate who is uncooperative with CHAC staff.
+The Career program but may be denied to a student/graduate who is uncooperative with CHAC staff.
 CHAC does not guarantee placement.